 What is a Freethinker?

-The underlying elements of this level of perception are reason and common sense.
+The underlying elements of this level of perception are logical reasoning and common sense.
 Here again, if you ask most people, they would say I use common sense.
 But do they really?

 For instance, ask a group of people if they are law-abiding citizens.
 100% will answer yes.
 But then ask them if they went over the speed limit in the last week?
 Most people break some man-made law at least once a day.